rwnull/insitu_probe_generator/README.md

 # insitu_probe_generator
 ## Generate HCR-style Probe Pairs for fluorescent in situ mRNA visualization

+### Intention of this program:

+We were excited to venture into the realm of quick, easy, mutliplexable *in situ* hybridizations presented by the Hybridization Chain Reaction methodology (Choi et al. Development 2018) .
+We were also limited in budget, discouraged by the lack of control over probe design, and uncomfortable with the lack of transparency when ordering probes.
+As a result, we wrote this program that allows us far greater control and ease of ordering probes that mesh with the HCR system of reaction and amplification reagents.

 ### What you'll find here:

 + We have intentionally kept the program simple to avoid having many dependencies, however you will need to run Python in terminal or Jupyter. **If you need help with this, see the [NEW_TO_PYTHON_JUPYTER.md](https://github.com/rwnull/insitu_probe_generator/blob/master/NEW_TO_PYTHON_JUPYTER.md) guide.**